21 По Фаренгейту В Цельсиях

 Historical Context of Temperature Scales

 The development of different temperature scales reflects the evolution of scientific understanding.
-Fahrenheit's scale, though less prevalent now, holds historical significance as one of the earliest standardized temperature scales.
-Its arbitrary zero point (based on a brine mixture) and the use of human body temperature as a reference point illustrate the early stages of thermometry.
-The Celsius scale, with its more logical and scientifically consistent structure, has become the preferred standard in most of the world.
+Day to day, fahrenheit's scale, though less prevalent now, holds historical significance as one of the earliest standardized temperature scales.
+Plus, its arbitrary zero point (based on a brine mixture) and the use of human body temperature as a reference point illustrate the early stages of thermometry.
+So the Celsius scale, with its more logical and scientifically consistent structure, has become the preferred standard in most of the world.
 The Kelvin scale’s introduction further refined our understanding of temperature by providing an absolute reference point.

 Practical Tips for Temperature Conversion